upr-fvx/universal-pokemon-randomizer-fvx/README.md

 [This page on ZX's wiki](https://github.com/Ajarmar/universal-pokemon-randomizer-zx/wiki/Building-Universal-Pokemon-Randomizer-ZX) explains how to set up to build/test locally.

+If you are adding a new setting, make sure you follow the new setting checklist in the root folder of the repository.

 ### What is a good fit for the randomizer?

 In general, the UPR should have settings as universal as possible.
 This means that an idea preferably should work in as many games as possible, and also that it is something that many people will find useful/fun.
 If the setting is very niche, it will mostly just bloat the GUI.
+FVX is more laissez-faire than other forks, but still follows this general design guideline.

 If your idea is a change to an existing setting rather than a new setting, it needs to be well motivated.